 Strategic Planning and Decision Support

 Strategic planning and decision support organizes and analyzes institutional and other data to support planning, assessment and decision making at Salem State University.
-Although it reports to the provost and academic vice president, its responsibilities are college wide.
 The office's major responsibility is compiling and filing reports required by the Massachusetts Department of Higher Education, the US Department of Education and other state and federal agencies.

 The office's objectives are: